Qtrees and ONTAP FlexVol volume partitioning

 Learn more

-See the ONTAP automation documentation, including What's new with the ONTAP REST API, for more information about the ONTAP REST API.
-You should review the ONTAP API reference documentation for more details about the ONTAP REST API qtree endpoints.
+Learn more about the ONTAP REST API, including what's new with the ONTAP REST API, from the ONTAP automation documentation.
+You should also review the ONTAP automation documentation for details about the ONTAP REST API qtree endpoints.